sansbacon/pangadfs/docs/features.md

 ## Using Penalties Instead of Constraints

 pangadfs allows the use of penalties rather than constraints.
+The intuition here is that you can nudge the optimizer toward a certain goal (lineup diversity, stacks, etc.) without creating arbitrary rules that may exclude the truly-optimal solutions.